schilk happens

 Overview

-During the 2023 Fall Semester, I had the incredible opportunity to build from scratch the practical components of the Embedded Systems course taught annually for 250+ students at the ETH Zürich Department for Electrical Engineering and Information Science.
+During the Fall Semester of 2023, I had the incredible opportunity to both design from scratch and teach all practical components of the Embedded Systems course attended annually by 350+ students here at the ETH Zürich Department for Electrical Engineering and Information Science.

-While the course run successfully run for its first semester, we are still working on updating and improving many different aspects.
+While the course ran successfully for its first few semesters, we are still working on updating and improving many different aspects.
 We plan on publishing and open-sourcing all course materials once they are ready.

 Hardware

-My previous experience has shown me that most typical microcontroller development boards are hopelessly ineffective as a teaching tool.
-In general, manufacturer-provided boards fall into one of two categories:
+After spending some time looking around, and based on some of our previous experience, we found that most typical microcontroller development boards are hopelessly ineffective as a teaching tool.
+In general, manufacturer-provided boards fall into one of the following categories:

 Full-featured development boards, on the other hand, tend to be stuffed to the brim with top-of-the-line parts that a manufacturer is trying to sell.
 While a full-color LCD and 24-bit audio DAC may sound like great peripherals to have for course exercises, I have found them to be far too complex for a student that has just started working with microcontrollers to tackle.
 Even if they are not used, the complicated schematics and documentation tend to lead to much confusion.